StormZillaa/HollowKnightGrassRando/README.md

 NOTE 3: If the dream grass is enabled, make sure you get all of it in both the dream boss fights and the dream nail collection scene.
 I DID NOT IMPLEMENT A FAILSAFE FOR THIS.

 NOTE 4: You currently have to break all of the grass with your nail to get the drops.
-I am looking for a way to fix this without taking the frames.
+I am looking for a way to fix this without tanking the frames.

 I would also like to thanks the developers of the Grass% mod (GrassyKnight) as their grass list did help reduce the amount of time spent locating all of the grass within the game